 The HT (or other person appointed by the HT for this purpose) will then conduct their own investigation.
-The written conclusion of this investigation will be sent to the complainant.
+The written conclusion of this investigation will be sent to the complainant within 20 school days.
+Should it not prove possible for this timescale to be met (for example, due to the complexity of the complaint), the complainant will be informed.